istio/istio.io/README.md

 - [preliminary.istio.io](https://preliminary.istio.io) contains the actively updated documentation for the next release of the product.

 The user can trivially navigate between the different variations of the site using the gear menu in the top right of each page.
-All three sites are hosted on [Netlify](https://netlify.com).
+Both sites are hosted on [Netlify](https://netlify.com).

 ### How versioning works